massimofasciano/mafl-rust/README.md

 Rust interpreter for the MFEL language

 TODO:
+- closures as objects (field notation accesses context bindings)
+- how to mutate a binding: should Context use Rc and RefCell ?

 - ref and deref (by name ?)
-- Rc instead of Box ?
 - lambda/closure (rename?) vs function/func/fn (no env capture)
 - test recursion
 - builtins: $readln $readfile $include $add $sub $arg_str $arg_val